pamasol/IDPA-Landrunner/README.md

 2. Install [Virtualenvwrapper for Windows](https://github.com/davidmarble/virtualenvwrapper-win/) via pip package-manager: `pip install virtualenvwrapper-win`.

-> Virtuanenvwrapper for Windows is a tool for creating isolated virtual python environments.
+> Virtualenvwrapper for Windows is a tool for creating isolated virtual python environments.

 3. Create a new virtual enviroment: `mkvirtualenv -p 3 landrunner`